 When we first moved to Germany, one of the families who lived directly above us had a ladder going from their balcony to the ground.
 They also had what I initially thought was a dog house on their balcony.
 The ladder, it turned out, was for their cat.
 So too, then, was the “dog house.”
 Applying my American experience of outdoor cat in an apartment = weird, I assumed they were also just different.
 You know: eccentric.

 It turns out, though, that they’re not so different.
 Once I began looking for cat ladders, I started noticing them all the time.
 I went out in the rain today just to take pictures of them for this post.
-I found several in my “neighborhood” of apartments, but the picture below is the best I was able to get.
+I found several in my “neighborhood” of apartments, but the picture to the left is the best I was able to get.
 Between the rain, and my fear of getting yelled at in German, it was the only one that turned out well.
 All of the other pictures I took were from too far away; great for a creeper shot, not so great for capturing the majesty of the cat ladder.

 There are at least four cats that I’ve seen roaming around the area, and I suspect none of them are strays.
 The cat who lived above us has sadly moved away, but the people who moved in next door to us have an outdoor cat as well.
 They live on the ground floor, so their cat doesn’t need a ladder, but she does have a little outdoor cat house.